yash201040/power-demand-clustering/README.md

 Analysed power demand data from substations through hierarchical clustering.
 ____________________________________________________________________________

-Check the .html doc for rendered output of the .ipynb file.
+Check the .pdf doc for rendered output of the .ipynb file.
 You can run the .ipynb file on jupyter notebook, make sure it is in the same folder as all the data files.

 AIM: Perform clustering on power data recordings at substations in order to see whether there are groups that have similar demand profiles and to see whether there are differences between years.